Jarrett: Solo Piano, Etc.

 Somber but very good: Vienna Concert

 Still curious?
-Concerts, Staircase, Dark Intervals, Radiance
+Staircase, Radiance, Testament

 It's not piano but it's awesome: Spheres